EricaL7/pandas-challenge/README.md

 The three variables considered are: budget per student, school size, and school type.
 After cleaning the data, the data was used to explore correlations between student success and these three variables.
 There was also a drill down section to see each school success by grade year.

+The file is located within the folder "PyCitySchools" and is named "PyCitySchools_Completed.ipynb".